priya-gitTest/Python-Packaging-with-Pixi/episodes/3_project_structure.md

 Each package must contain a special file named `__init__.py`.
 The presence of this file indicates to Python that the folder is a package, thereby allowing it to be imported into your code.

+It is a recommended practice to place your Python packages inside a `src/` directory.
+This structure helps prevent accidental imports from the working directory and ensures your tests accurately reflect how your package will be used after installation.

 ## Project Structure
 A typical project would look like :
 ```